 A study conducted by the Pew Research Center found that nearly a quarter of all teens are online almost constantly.
 Now, that may not seem like an issue, but look at it this way.
 If you build that much of a reliance on something, it’s not always going to be healthy.
 Once it begins to interfere with interacting with others and the environment around you, there’s probably an issue.

 In another study, it was found that if a teen saw a photo on Instagram–a social media platform–had a lot of likes or was liked by a friend, they would like it.
 Now if teens saw the exact photo, but with less likes or no likes from friends, they would be dramatically less likely to like it.
 This shows how friends have the power to influence a teen’s decisions and preferences.

-The question is this: if your daughter is craving “likes” and is driven to “like” things with more “likes”, will she turn to methods to get “likes” even if they’re inappropriate?
+The question is this: if your child is craving “likes” and is driven to “like” things with more “likes”, will they turn to methods to get “likes” even if they’re inappropriate?
 This is why we need to pay attention to the reality of social media addiction and the power it can hold over someone.

-If you believe your daughter is struggling it’s critical to seek out help immediately.
+If you believe your child is struggling it’s critical to seek out help immediately.

 Solstice is here for your daughter

 Solstice is a groundbreaking residential treatment center for girls, ages 14 to 18.
-Our girls often grapple with depression, bullying, low self-esteem, social media addiction, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.
+Our girls and assigned female at birth often grapple with depression, bullying, low self-esteem, social media addiction, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.